GZoltar/gzoltar/Readme.md

 If there is an `argLine` parameter set in the declaration of `maven-surefire-plugin`, that will override `aes-maven-plugin`'s request to add an agent to the test JVM.
 To circumvent this, you can add your JVM options in `aes-maven-plugin`'s `argLine` parameter detailed [here](#other-useful-configurations).

+#### restrictOutputDirectory

+To now the location of each class at runtime, we use the `java.security.ProtectionDomain` API.
+Depending on the security policiy being enforced, access to that specific API may be blocked.